jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 ---

-The final list of taxa at both species and genus level can also be seen in `06-additional_data_files` under Data R22.
+The final list of taxa at both species and genus level that we estimated as being core to each host group and combinations thereof, can also be seen in `06-additional_data_files` under Data R22.
+Discussion of the core microbiomes can be seen in the main text.

-Comparison of the core assignments for the two databases was generated with `02-scripts/18-CoreMicrobiome_database_Comparison`, and the outcome can be seen in `06-additional_data_files` under Data R25.
+Additionally, we compared the core assignments between the two databases.
+These comparisons were generated with `02-scripts/18-CoreMicrobiome_database_Comparison`, and the outcome can be seen in `06-additional_data_files` under Data R25.

+Overall we found that core genera and species did exist across all host genera in this study.
+These taxa span all layers of the known biofilm structure in modern human calculus, suggesting a highly conserved structural core across deep time.
+See main publication for further discussion.

 <a id="r102-core-microbiome-maltextract"></a>
 ### R10.2 Core Microbiome MaltExtract

-To further verify the authenticity the calculus samples - we can also run MaltExtract on a subset of the core taxa to check for damage patterns and short fragment lengths.
+To further verify the authenticity of the ancient nature of the core microbiome assignments in the calculus samples - we also ran MaltExtract on a subset of the core taxa to check for damage patterns and short fragment lengths characteristic of ancient DNA.

-We took the species level 'core' of the Anthropoids, Hominids and Homininis based on the MALT nt database, with a min. support value of 0.04, requiring a taxon being in 50% of each population having a taxon to be core to the population, and 66% of the populations to be core to the genus.
-We retain single individual populations, and calculate intersections between each host genus.
+We took the species level 'core' of the Anthropoids, Hominids and Homininis based on the MALT nt database (as estimated above - i.e. with a min. support value of 0.04, requiring a taxon being in 50% of each population having a taxon to be core to the population, 66% of the populations to be core to the genus, and retained single individual populations).

-This list is then given to MaltExtract as follows,
+This list of taxa was then given to MaltExtract as follows,

 ```bash
 MaltExtract \